 Booker as a pup

 We did a lot of research on breeders in the area.
 Unfortunately it came down to only a select few, and out of them, only one had a single female left.
 For me, buying a puppy is an important process, and emotions should not get in the way.
 For Sander, once he saw her, it was love at first sight.
 It was clear that this tiny Shiba pup was not interested in us at all.
 She was too busy sniffing around the other dogs (these breeders had some Akita puppies as well).
 She was unafraid to be with strangers.
-She didn’t like being hugged.
-She didn’t like being put on her back.
+She didn’t like hugs.
+She didn’t like being on her back.
 In short, she was a feisty one.
 We couldn’t walk away from her though.
 Sander was sold on the spot.

 She was fantastic on the ride home.
 The trip was about two hours in the car and she slept most of the way.
 We stopped once for her to use the bathroom.